inet-framework/inet/doc/src/users-guide/ch-apps.rst

 INET also defines several NED functions that can be useful:

 -  | ``moduleListByPath("pattern",...)``:
-   | Returns a space-separated list of the modulenames.
+   | Returns a space-separated list of the module names.
 All modules
      whose full path matches one of the pattern parameters will be included.
-The patterns may contain wilcards in the same syntax as in ini files.
+The patterns may contain wildcards in the same syntax as in ini files.
 Example:

 -  | ``moduleListByNedType("fully.qualified.ned.type",...)``:
-   | Returns a space-separated list of the modulenames with the given
+   | Returns a space-separated list of the module names with the given
      NED type(s).
 All modules whose NED type name occurs in the parameter list will be included.
 The NED type name is fully qualified.
 Example: